 To extend reach and build sustainability, we are introducing a "trainer-of-trainers" model starting with the next cohort, enabling graduates to mentor new participants and support peer-led knowledge transfer.

-In our pilot phase, 40 girls demonstrated their digital leadership by designing four localized mobile app prototypes, tackling challenges such as literacy promotion, STEAM engagement, and mindfulness practices.
-These prototypes reflect their creativity and problem-solving skills and are set to be unveiled during the upcoming SustainHERbility Tech Exhibition, creating a platform for public recognition and policy dialogue.
+In our pilot phase, our beneficiaries demonstrated their digital leadership by designing four localized mobile app prototypes, tackling challenges such as literacy promotion, STEAM engagement, and mindfulness practices.
+These prototypes reflect their creativity and problem-solving skills and are set to be unveiled during the 2025 SustainHERbility Tech Exhibition, creating a platform for public recognition and policy dialogue.

 We are also strengthening engagement with education stakeholders by facilitating roundtable discussions with school leaders and government representatives, ensuring girls’ innovations inform education strategies.